torrejonv/teranode/docs/sop/StandardOperatingProcedures-milestone-3-alpha-testing.md

 ## 6.1.
-Updating Teranode to a new version
+Updating Teranode to a New Version